Wave packets, "negative times" and the elephant in the room: Wave packet delays

 For $\Delta x << v\t$ the Gaussians in (\ref{2a}) do not overlap, the probability to find the particle at $x$, $P(x)=|\A_1|^2|G(x)|^2+|\A_2|^2|G(x+v\t)|^2$ is a sum of two disjoint terms, so one always knows the path travelled by the particle found at a particular $x$.
 Interference between the pathways is destroyed and, in accordance with the Uncertainty Principle, the probability to reach the detector $D_1$ is given by $P=\int dx P(x) \approx |A_1|^2 + |A_2|^2$.

 In the opposite limit $\Delta x >> v\t$ one finds $G(x+v\t)\approx G(x)$, interference between the pathways is duly restored and in, accordance with the Uncertainty Principle, the probability to reach $D_1$ is $P \approx |A_1 + A_2|^2$.
-There is not a single $x$, such that the particle found there can be said to travel one path, and not another.
-Moreover, its is a well known property of Gaussians \cite{Vaid} that as $\Delta x \to \infty$,
+There is not a single $x$, such that the particle found there can be said to travel one path, and not the other.
+Moreover, it is a well known property of Gaussians \cite{Vaid} that as $\Delta x \to \infty$,

 with the positions of the peak (and the centre of mass) of the Gaussian in the r.h.s. of (\ref{3a}) given by an expression somewhat similar to (\ref{1})

 Convergence of $P(x)$ to the single-peak form (\ref{3a}), described by the Catastrophe Theory \cite{CAT}, can be shown to be point-wise \cite{DSA}.